datavorous/amine/README.md

 # Focus CLI

+*ALL Website blocker extensions are trash, use this instead*.
 Focus CLI is a command-line tool designed to help you focus during work or study sessions by leveraging the Pomodoro technique.
 It helps you block distractions by locking your screen, preventing specific keys, and setting up timed focus and break intervals.

 ## Features